0xzrf/0xzrf/README.md

 My interest lies in the culmination of 2 million years of human progress: the field of science and the systems we've built.
 Through understanding comes a simple question: **Can I make it work in a way it's not expected to work?**

-Currently top 10% on [TryHackMe](https://tryhackme.com/p/0xzrf).
+Hacker @ [TryHackMe](https://tryhackme.com/p/0xzrf).
 Cybersecurity remains a useful skill to develop.

 I also watch anime.